paybygroup/docs/contents/PayByGroup_APIs.md

 ## **Merchant Get Purchase Info**
 Interface for querying PayByGroup about existing group purchases.

+FUNCTION
-**Function:**  Provides a RESTful way for merchants to query status and parameters for a filtered subset of PayByGroups over a given date range at any point.
+  Provides a RESTful way for merchants to query status and parameters for a filtered subset of PayByGroups over a given date range at any point.

 This API provides three querying mechanisms that can be employed in combination as needed:
 1. Group Purchases can be retrieved by purchase\_id (both merchant, and PayByGroup ids)